Prepaid card pros and cons

 Fans of prepaid cards point out that they are highly flexible alternatives to debit and credit cards.
-Major benefits include the fact that you can’t spend more that you have on the prepaid card.
-This makes them a valuable aid to budgeting, helping to prevent you falling into the red.
+Major benefits include the fact that you can’t spend more than you have on the prepaid card.
+This makes them a valuable aid to budgeting, helping to prevent you slipping into the red.

 Prepaid cards are widely accepted

-Prepaid cards are a widely accepted means of payment, both here and abroad.
+Prepaid cards are a widely accepted means of payment, both at home and abroad.
 You can use prepaid cards to pay bills, which could be preferable to sending cheques through the post if you don’t have access to a debit or credit card.

 Replacement prepaid cards

-If you're planning to use a prepaid card abroad, they are safer than carrying cash and are a handy alternative to traveller's cheques.
-Like traveller's cheques, your money is safe and replaced if the prepaid card is lost or stolen.
+If you're planning to use a prepaid card abroad, they are safer than carrying cash and are a handy alternative to travellers cheques.
+Like travellers cheques, your money is safe and will be replaced if the prepaid card is lost or stolen.

-However, you may be charged for calling the customer helpline and for emergency card replacement by courier (up to £35).
+However, you may be charged for calling the customer helpline and for emergency card replacement by courier.
 Exceptions include Travelex, which operates a 24-7 freephone emergency number and offers free money transfer anywhere in the world for lost or stolen prepaid cards.

 Fixed exchange rates